 …and so much more.
 By supporting our liver, we can lift some of the burden caused by toxin overload.
 Fortunately, there are many ways we can help it out!

 1. Eat your liver-loving nutrients: There are tons of fruits and vegetables that your liver loves.
 Cruciferous veggies, like broccoli and Brussels sprouts, onions, beets, dandelion greens, grapefruit, parsley and of course, lemon.
 These fruits and vegetables contain antioxidant nutrients your liver needs to help neutralize the toxins.
 This occurs through both phase I and phase II of the liver detoxification process: each phase requires different nutrients, so consuming as many as these fruits and vegetables as possible ensures that your liver is supported as best as possible.
-Gently cooking your vegetables will help support your stomach and spleen - read more about the middle burner diet here.
+Gently cooking your vegetables will help support your stomach and spleen - read more about the Middle Burner Diet by DAO Labs here.

 2. Drink plenty of water: Water is your life force and so necessary when it comes to detoxing.
 Because the toxins released from your liver get excreted into your colon, water is an essential component of the detoxification process as it helps move waste along our digestive tract out of the body.
 For further digestive support, herbal remedies, such as Digestive Harmony, are a tremendous addition to your routine.
 Water also helps to support the urinary tract system (kidneys and bladder) to remove waste as well.
 Especially during these warmer months, it’s important to stay hydrated and flush the toxins out!